bhargavi-chauhan/global-ai-adoption-analytics/README.md

 # Global AI Adoption & Workforce Impact Analysis

-An end-to-end data analytics project examining how AI adoption, investment, and maturity relate to business outcomes and workforce impact across 10,000 companies in 30 countries.
-Built with Python (pandas) for data cleaning and validation, SQL (MySQL) for analysis, and Power BI for an interactive dashboard.
+An end-to-end data analytics project analyzing how AI adoption, investment, and maturity relate to business performance and workforce outcomes across 150,000 company survey records.
+Built with Python (pandas) for data inspection and validation, SQL (MySQL) for analysis, and Power BI for an interactive 4-page dashboard.

 ---

 ## 🎯 Business Problem

-AI adoption is often reported as a single headline number ("X% of companies use AI"), but that hides the real business question: is adoption actually translating into productivity, revenue, and cost outcomes — and what happens to the workforce along the way?
-This project traces that relationship end-to-end across a multi-table, multi-country dataset to answer:
+Organizations are rapidly adopting AI, but higher adoption does not automatically mean better business or workforce outcomes.
+Businesses need to understand where AI adoption is strongest, whether greater adoption is associated with higher productivity, and how AI investment relates to revenue, costs, and employment.
+This project analyzes AI adoption across companies, industries, company sizes, countries, and adoption stages to answer:
 - How effectively are companies converting AI adoption and investment into productivity and business growth?
 - Is AI adoption creating net job gains or net job losses, and does that vary by industry?
 - Does company size, adoption maturity, or internal governance change the outcome?